Last updated on 19th January 2022

 To fit in with their animated story, they’ve created an animated version of their Arrive System that looks just as good as the real thing without detracting from the story world they’ve created.

 Biggest takeaway: Have fun with animation!

-Peloton is an online fitness company that invites people to join live indoor cycling classes from their own homes.
+Peloton is an online fitness company that invites people to join live indoor fitness classes from their own homes.

-This ad does a great job of not only explaining that, but also showing potential customers what it feels like.
-At some points in the video, it’s like the Peloton instructor is talking directly to the viewer.
+This ad does a great job of not only explaining that, but also showing potential customers what it feels like with an inside look at the development process.

-This product demo works hard to squash those doubts and that, paired with the motivational soundtrack, is what makes it so great!
+This product demo works hard to squash any doubts and that, paired with the motivational soundtrack, is what makes it so great!

 Biggest takeaway: Eliminate doubts